opendilab/DI-engine-docs/source/20_spec/config_spec_en.rst

    -  Use secondary references to avoid circular import: i.e. use\ ``from ding.entry import serial_pipeline``\ instead of\ ``from ding.entry.serial_entry import serial_pipeline``

    -  Use \ ``[main_config, create_config]`` in a uniform style, if the algorithm needs to call other configs, it is not necessary to follow this convention.
-For example, the imitation learning algorithm needs to introduce expert config, see the example of sqil for details.
+For example, the imitation learning algorithm needs to introduce expert config, see the example of Soft Q Learning for details.

    -  Each config must have a startup command written in a format similar to the following